Behavioural Economics

 Confirmation bias

-If you ever listened to any focus groups, then you will have come across the Confirmation bias.
-The Confirmation bias occurs when people seek out or evaluate information in a way that fits with their existing thinking and preconceptions.
+If you have ever listened to any focus groups, then you will have come across the Confirmation bias.
+Confirmation bias occurs when people seek out or evaluate information in ways that fit their existing thinking and preconceptions.

 Latest News